gbinal/p-o-d.github.com/faq.md

 Yes!
 Simply follow the "advanced" instructions above to submit a pull request.

-### How can I see whether my suggested change (i.e., pull request) was accepted?

-(insert answer)

 ### How long will I have to wait to get a response to my suggested change (i.e., pull request)?

 Release cycles vary from repo to repo.
 Check out the readme file of the repo where you submitted a pull request to see how often code pushes and updates are done.

-## Acquisition

-### What resources are available to help agencies incorporate the policy requirements into their acquisition processes?

-Sample acquisition language may be found at {LINK}

-## Information Systems

-### How can agencies meet the requirement that new systems must "facilitate extraction of data in multiple formats and for a range of uses as internal and external needs change, including potential uses not accounted for in the original design"?

-CHECK TO SEE IF THE POLICY LANGUAGE CHANGED

 ## IRM Strategic Plans